Beyond Euclidean Summaries: Online Change Point Detection for Distribution-Valued Data: Introduction

 Most online CPD methodologies are formulated for point-valued streams $\{x_t\}$ in Euclidean space.
 In model-free settings, a common construction is to compare ``past'' and ``recent'' segments via a sequential two-sample statistic (often kernel-based) and to stop when this statistic exceeds a threshold~\citep{harchaoui2008kernelcpa,li2015mstatistic,chang2019kernel}.
 More recent work targets high-dimensional streams through computationally efficient, constant-memory recursions (\eg random-feature approximations and multi-timescale exponential averages)~\citep{keriven2020newma}.
 At the same time, CPD has been extended beyond Euclidean vectors to random objects located on manifolds or more general metric spaces~\citep{wang2013locality,bouchard2020riemannian, dubey2020frechet, wang2024non}.

 However, many modern sensing and observational systems produce batches of observations at each time step (\eg thousands of cells in flow cytometry, or a burst of user-generated content).
-The natural representation of the observation at time $t$ is the empirical measure $\mu_t=\frac1{n_t}\sum_{j=1}^{n_t}\delta_{X_{t,j}}$, and CPD becomes testing for changes in the law of a distribution-valued process $\{\mu_t\}_{t\ge 1}$~\citep{horvath2021monitoring}.
+The natural representation of the observation at time $t$ is the empirical measure $\mu_t=\frac1{N_t}\sum_{j=1}^{N_t}\delta_{X_{t,j}}$, where $X_{t,j} \in \mathbb{R}^d$ denotes the $N_t$ observed realizations in the batch at time $t$, and CPD becomes testing for changes in the law of a distribution-valued process $\{\mu_t\}_{t\ge 1}$~\citep{horvath2021monitoring}.
 In this regime, one may either (i) compare batches via sequential two-sample discrepancies, or (ii) monitor a vector-valued functional of $\mu_t$ obtained from moments or learned feature maps.
 These strategies effectively test changes in selected functionals of $\mu_t$.
 Consequently, they can have limited power when the departure is predominantly geometric, \ie when probability mass is redistributed through deformations of the support (translations, shape changes, multimodal reweighting) rather than through changes in low-order moments.
 This motivates treating each batch as a distribution-valued observation and modeling $\{\mu_t\}$ intrinsically on $(\mathcal P_2(\mathcal X),W_2)$, where the Wasserstein metric directly quantifies such mass-transport (geometric) changes.

 We therefore treat $\{\mu_t\}$ as a stochastic process taking values in the metric space $(\mathcal P_2(\mathcal X),W_2)$.
 Under quadratic cost, the $2$-Wasserstein distance metrizes discrepancies in mass displacement and is sensitive to changes in support and shape that are not well characterized by low-order moments~\citep{panaretos2019statistical}.
 From a computational perspective, modern optimal transport (OT) solvers (\eg entropic regularization and Sinkhorn iterations) make these geometric comparisons tractable at scale~\citep{cuturi2013sinkhorn}.
 For sequential monitoring, however, one must further construct a representation that (\romannumeral 1) respects the underlying Wasserstein geometry, (\romannumeral 2) lives in a common coordinate system across time, and (\romannumeral 3) admits principled calibration of false-alarm control.